eugenp/tutorials/persistence-modules/spring-data-jpa-annotations/README.md

 ## Spring Data JPA - Annotations

+This module contains code about annotations used in Spring Data JPA

 ### Eclipse Config
 After importing the project into Eclipse, you may see the following error:
 "No persistence xml file found in project"